Jannali: Sport

 The local soccer team is Como-West-Jannali Junior Soccer Club, based at Jannali Oval.
 Jannali also has a baseball club known as the "Comets", based at the playing fields at Soldiers Rd.
 The local rugby league team is the Como-Jannali Crocodiles who are based at Scylla Bay Oval in nearby Como.

 As part of the boom in Squash in the late 1970s, on 30 October 1978, a new, state-of-the-art squash centre was opened by a local Member of Parliament.
 Maurie Keane at 48-54 Railway Crescent.
 The centre featured 10 competition squash courts, a gymnasium, and a sports therapist underneath.
 The centre closed in 2001, the squash boom having long ended, however during its time, the Jannali Squash Club rose to be one of the strongest in the country, winning several men's and women's first-grade premierships and at times reaching over 200 playing members from Jannali and neighbouring suburbs.

 Population

-In the 2016 Census, there were 6,184 people in Jannali.
-75.4% of people were born in Australia.
-The next most common countries of birth were England 4.0%, and China 2.2%.
-82.8% of people spoke only English at home.
-Other languages spoken at home included Mandarin at 1.9%.
-The top responses for religious affiliation were Catholic 27.2%, No Religion 26.9% and Anglican 20.1%.
-The median weekly household income of $1,784 was higher than the national figure of $1,438.
+In the 2021 Census, there were 6,632 people in Jannali, of whom 74.3% were born in Australia.
+The next most common countries of birth were England 4.7%, and China 2.2%.
+81.9% of people spoke only English at home.
+Other languages spoken at home included Mandarin at 2.0%.
+The top responses for religious affiliation were No Religion 38.2%, Catholic 23.4%, and Anglican 14.8%.
+The median weekly household income of $2,220 was higher than the national figure of $1,746.